Antony-M1/erpnext-doc/Report.md

 ![image](https://github.com/Antony-M1/erpnext-doc/assets/96291963/a32b3207-cdfd-4fa6-82a3-18bfacbccae1)

 ## Editable Column or Cell
-Adding one more column in the report in the python file
+Adding one more column in the report in the Python file
 ```
 {
 	"label": _('<b style="color:blue">Edit Me</b>'),